TV Meteorologist

 Great question!
 Not that I know of.
 The delay in hearing thunder is because light travels faster than sound.
 The lightning causes the air to heat and expand rapidly and that shockwave is the thunder.
 The visible flash gets to you faster.
 If you were standing right next to the bolt (not recommended) you would see and hear at the same time.
 Thanks!

-Asked by 56 almost 6 years ago
+Asked by Steve almost 9 years ago

-Asked by Msully53 almost 7 years ago
+Asked by Dylan C over 7 years ago

-Asked by Melinda about 7 years ago
+Asked by Tj over 6 years ago

-Asked by Stephanie about 7 years ago
+Asked by Dan about 7 years ago